 Andreas Kafizas completed his MSci in Chemistry at University College London in 2007, where he remained to undertake his PhD under the supervision of Prof. Ivan Parkin.
 Upon completing his PhD in 2011, he was awarded the Ramsay Medal for best graduating doctor in the Department of Chemistry.
 In 2012, he was awarded the Ramsay Fellowship, where he studied under Prof. James Durrant at Imperial College London.
-In 2016, he was awarded the Junior Research Fellowship at Imperial College London.
-During his research career, he has published over 50 peer-reviewed papers, written 3 book chapters and amassed over 1400 citations, reaching an h-index of 25.
+In 2016, he was awarded a Junior Research Fellowship, Imperial College London.
+In 2018, he was awarded a Lectureship at the Grantham Institute, Imperial College London.

-• Solar Fuels (Water Splitting and CO2 reduction)
+• solar fuels (water splitting and CO2 reduction)

 • combinatorial methods for material's discovery and optimisation

 Click here for video interviews on some of my recently published research on the transient absorption spectroscopy of the polymorphs of titania and their composites